RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_verification_logic_native.md

     _outputFileProperties = properties;
 }
 ```
-***

-Putting it all Together
+## Putting It All Together
---

-All put together your main verification class should now look as shown below:
+Your main verification class should look as follows:

 # [C#](#tab/tabid-7)
 ```cs